Alfred Holt Stone: Early life and career

 Stone was born in New Orleans, Louisiana.
+He was the son of W. W. Stone, a Confederate Army veteran who later became the State Auditor of Mississippi, and Eleanor Holt Stone.
 He attended the University of Mississippi, where he received an LL.D. in 1891, and an LL.B. in 1916.
 While there, he was a member of the fraternity of Delta Psi (also known as St. Anthony Hall).
 In 1928, he received an honorary LL.D. from Southwestern at Memphis.

 Stone worked as a lawyer from 1893 to 1932.
 From 1912 to 1913, he was President of the Mississippi Historical Society, and from 1916 to 1923, he served in the Mississippi House of Representatives, representing Washington County.
 Stone was also appointed a research associate in economic history at the Carnegie Institution of Washington.
 In 1923, Stone became one of three co-owners of the Columbus and Greenville Railway, and in 1932, he was named Tax Commissioner and Chairman of the Mississippi State Tax Commission, a post he held until his death in 1955.

 Stone was also a cotton planter at the Dunleith Plantation in Dunleith, Mississippi, and was founder of the Staple Cotton Cooperative Association, which enabled growers to sell directly to buyers.
 Stone was editor of the Cooperative's monthly newsletter for more than three decades.